uafgeotools/mtuq/README.md

 MTUQ provides *m*oment *t*ensor estimates and *u*ncertainty *q*uantification from broadband seismic data.

-The package includes the functionality of [ZhaoHelmberger1994] and [ZhuHelmberger1996] and has been [tested against](https://github.com/uafgeotools/mtuq/blob/master/tests/benchmark_cap_vs_mtuq.py) their Perl/C codes.
+The package reproduces the functionality of [ZhaoHelmberger1994] and [ZhuHelmberger1996] and has been [tested against](https://github.com/uafgeotools/mtuq/blob/master/tests/benchmark_cap_vs_mtuq.py) their Perl/C codes.

 Additionally, MTUQ provides

-- a flexible Python design, borrowing from [ObsPy] and [instaseis] data structures
+- a flexible Python design, borrowing from [ObsPy] and [Instaseis] data structures
 - C-accelerated, (optionally) MPI-parallelized misfit function evaluation
 - ability to interface with modern solvers, including AxiSEM and SPECFEM3D